Skip to content

 Delegal Poindexter & Underkofler, P.A.
 Listed by morpheus Ransomware Group

 On June 25, 2026, the law firm Delegal Poindexter & Underkofler, P.A. appeared on the leak site of the morpheus ransomware group.
-The firm, which specializes in employment law and operates the website protectingcareers.com, had internal files exfiltrated during a ransomware attack.
+The firm, which specializes in employment law and operates the website protectingcareers.com, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that the number of people whose information may have been exposed remains unknown.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to the firm’s systems, encrypted data, and then exfiltrated internal files before publishing a listing on their leak site.
 The firm generates roughly $5 million in annual revenue and focuses on representing employees facing workplace disputes.
 No specific deadline for ransom payment has been publicly detailed in the listing, and the precise volume or type of files taken has not been disclosed beyond the general description of “internal files.”